Eurovision Song Contest 2013: Running order

-Unlike previous years, the running order was not decided by the drawing of lots, but instead by the producers, with the aim of making the shows more exciting and ensuring that all contestants had a chance to stand out, preventing entries that are too similar cancelling each other out.
+Unlike previous years, the running order was not decided by the drawing of lots, but instead by the producers, with the aim of making the shows more exciting and ensuring that all entries had a chance to stand out, preventing those that are too similar cancelling each other out.
 The decision elicited mixed reactions from both fans of the contest and participating broadcasters.

 The running order for the semi-finals was released on 28 March 2013.
 The running order for the final was determined on 17 May 2013.
-An additional allocation draw occurred for the final with each finalist nation drawing to perform either in the first or second half of the final.
+An additional allocation draw occurred for the final with each finalist country drawing to perform either in the first or second half of the final.
 The allocation draw for qualifying countries from the semi-finals occurred during the semi-final winners' press conferences following each semi-final, while the allocation draw for the Big Five countries (France, Germany, Italy, Spain and the United Kingdom) occurred during their first individual press conferences on 15 May 2013.
 As the host country, the running order position for Sweden in the final was exclusively determined by a draw during the heads of delegation meeting on 18 March 2013.
 Sweden was drawn to perform 16th in the final.